MyHEAT’s 2nd Annual Tree Planting Event

 The restored area acts as a primary corridor of green space through Calgary, providing habitat and connectivity for wildlife species to access the larger Bow River corridor.

 Habitat restoration has big impacts on the greater environment as well.
 While focus on renewables and energy efficiency is key to reducing emissions, we also need to remember the importance of carbon sequestration through biological processes.
-This includes restoring habitats in our forests, grasslands, and wetlands – and shrubs are a necessary part of this restoration process due to their adaptability to regenerate after weather or environmental disturbances.
+This includes restoring habitats in our forests, grasslands, and wetlands.
+Shrubs are a necessary part of this restoration process due to their adaptability to regenerate after weather or environmental disturbances.
 Their many stems and leaves efficiently pull carbon out of the air and share nutrients with the surrounding biome, making them big contributors to a healthy, bio-diverse soil system.

 This was our second year participating in a planting event with the City and it’s something our team looks forward to every year.
 It serves as a great reminder that we are able to get out and make an impact on our community for a better future!